Car Accident Liability: How To Determine Who Is At Fault

 Besides the driver involved in a car accident, various individuals might be liable for injuries and losses.
 These can include:

-1. Vehicle Owner: The car’s owner could face liability in a car accident if they recklessly entrust their vehicle to a driver who subsequently causes the accident.
+• Vehicle Owner (Permissive Use Liability): Under California Vehicle Code §17150, the car’s owner may be liable for a car accident if they recklessly entrust their vehicle to a driver who then causes the accident.

-2. Driver’s Employer: The business owner or manager could bear responsibility for a car accident caused by one of its employees while performing their duties.
+• Driver’s Employer: The business owner or manager may be held responsible for a car accident caused by an employee while performing their duties.

-4. Government Agencies: Federal, state, or local government agencies in California may have liability for a car accident involving a government employee driving on official duty or a government-owned vehicle.
+• Government Agencies: Federal, state, or local government agencies in California may be liable for a car accident involving a government employee driving on official duty or a government-owned vehicle.

 California Laws on Car Accident Liability